COSC3020/theory-vs-practice-Hrics12-1/README.md

   n=1,000,000<br>
   Algo $A_2$: $2(1,000,000^2)+50(1.000,000)+100$ = $2.00005 * 10^{12}$ or .0000667% of Algo $A_2$ <br>
   Algo $B_2$: $50(1,000,000)+100$ = $50000100$ or .00005% of Algo $B_2$<br><br>
   You can see from the percentages that as the input size grows the lower order terms and constants have a much smaller impact on the amount of operations the algorithm does.
-So in practice you need to know how impactuful your lower order terms and constants will be based on individual circumstances.
+So in practice you need to know how impactful your lower order terms and constants will be based on individual circumstances.

 This also goes into seeing a algorithm with a smaller time complexity but a large constant going slower then an algorithm with a worse time complexity and smaller constant.